 A third voice message was broadcast on February 21, 2006 at 7:57 GMT.
 Again, the speaking voice was highly distorted, but the message’s content translates as: “75-59-75-59.
 39-52-53-58.
 5-5-2-5.
 Konstantin-1-9-0-9-0-8-9-8-Tatiana-Oksana-Anna-Elena-Pavel-Schuka.
 Konstantin 8-4.
 9-7-5-5-9-Tatiana.
 Anna Larisa Uliyana-9-4-1-4-3-4-8.

 Other possible uses include some type of dead hand system.
 Is Russian, this is called Perimetr or “Hand from the coffin.”
-It is an automatic or semi automatic launching system for nuclear ballistic missiles.
+It is an automatic or semi-automatic launching system for nuclear ballistic missiles.
 In theory, if an incoming first strike is detected, the system is turned on and it waits for input from the military leadership.
-If none is received, as would be the case if all military and civilian leadership were killed in the first strike (as so called “decapitation strike,” or more recently “shock and awe”), then the surviving nuclear weapons would be launched automatically in a retaliatory strike.
+If none is received, as would be the case if all military and civilian leadership were killed in the first strike (as the so-called “decapitation strike,” or more recently “shock and awe”), then the surviving nuclear weapons would be launched automatically in a retaliatory strike.

 Think of something like 4 8 15 16 23 42